Lima Symphony Orchestra: The show must go on

 Crust says he tries to look for a silver lining in all things, even not being able to perform in front of a live audience.
 He hopes that this experience will give people a new appreciation for being able to see live performances.

-“Hopefully all of these new digital tools that we’re using, we will continue to use and orchestras will continue to find a way to produce really high quality digital content, but at the same time recognize that there’s nothing like that live experience and we are so ready to have those people in the audience to play for in person,” says Crust.
+“Hopefully all of these new digital tools that we’re using, we will continue to use and orchestras will continue to find a way to produce really high-quality digital content, but at the same time recognize that there’s nothing like that life experience and we are so ready to have those people in the audience to play for in person,” says Crust.

 For their popular Christmas concert, Bells Brass and Bows, the symphony will be performing music from the iconic Nutcracker ballet.
 To kick the performance up a notch, the concert will feature dancers from the Cincinnati Ballet Professional Training Division and a chorus of students from Liberty Arts Magnet School in Lima.